Market-Finance/stockApps/README.md

 [Back to Table of Contents](https://github.com/Market-Finance/stockApps#table-of-contents)

 ### 12.5 Shared
+#### 12.5.1 Function Requests
+Function Request is a generalised function named miner that takes in the API endpoint url and its respective query string.
+It checks for the error message and tries to execute the call again (if it exceeds the rate limit) by adding a sleep statement for a few seconds.
+This returns a JSON response and gets appended while the miner function gets used in an activity function.

+#### 12.5.2 Mover
 Mover file is a compilation of various code snips such as, blob_container_service_client, datalake_service_client, return_blob_files, blob_storage_download, blob_storage_upload, and blob_storage_upload, data_lake_storage_upload, and blob_storage_delete.
 The file represents all the data mover in and out of the functions local Memeory/ Storage (blob and datalake).

 [Back to Table of Contents](https://github.com/Market-Finance/stockApps#table-of-contents)